microsoft/TypeScript-Handbook/pages/tutorials/React & Webpack.md

 </html>
 ```

 Notice that we're including files from within `node_modules`.
+We'll later add these in webpack config to tell webpack we've already included them and webpack doesn't need to bundle them separately.
 React and React-DOM's npm packages include standalone `.js` files that you can include in a web page, and we're referencing them directly to get things moving faster.
 Feel free to copy these files to another directory, or alternatively, host them on a content delivery network (CDN).
 Facebook makes CDN-hosted versions of React available, and you can [read more about that here](http://facebook.github.io/react/downloads.html#development-vs.-production-builds).